Junior physiotherapists (Band 5) follow a well structured 4-month rotational placement which includes the following:

 - Rehabilitation – elderly, neuro prosthetics, neuro – rehab, stroke, acute neuro, spinal

-Each speciality is lead by an experienced senior clinical specialist.
+Each specialty is lead by an experienced senior clinical specialist.
 The James Cook University Hospital offers newly qualified physiotherapists a supportive, friendly and rewarding environment to work in.

 Rotational staff are supported by senior staff through their staff development reviews thus enabling them to progress their personal and professional development.
 Overall this provides a structured, educational workplace into which to start your career in physiotherapy.